NilPointer-Software/bdfd-wiki/src/bdscript/categoryCountComplex.md

 $categoryCount[guild ID]
 ```
 ## Parameters
-- `guild ID`: The guild to get its category count.
+- `guild ID`: The guild to get the category count for.

 ## Example
 ```